badamiec3/Practical-Project-Readme/README.md

 * Infrastructure Management
 * Orchestration

-They are used to deploy a simple Flask application comprising of two services in a microservice architecture, and which was already provided, in a Continuous Intergation pipeline.
+They are used to deploy an already provided simple Flask application comprising of two services in a microservice architecture.
+This application is deployed in a Continuous Intergation pipeline.

 In order to achieve this, the following technologies are used:
 * CI Server: Jenkins